timmullin/elevate/docs-website-src/content/blockers.md

   * You will need to be on a version mentioned in the "Latest cPanel & WHM Builds (All Architectures)" section at http://httpupdate.cpanel.net/
   * Mitigation: `/usr/local/cpanel/scripts/upcp`
 * **Name Server**
   * cPanel provides support for a myriad of name servers.
-(MyDNS, NSD, bind, PowerDNS).
+(MyDNS, NSD, BIND, PowerDNS).
 On RHEL 8 based distributions, it is preferred that you always be on PowerDNS.
   * Mitigation: `/scripts/setupnameserver powerdns`
 * **MySQL**
   * If the version of MySQL/MariaDB installed on the system is not supported on RHEL 8 based distributions, it will need to be upgraded to a version that is.
 If the MySQL installation is managed by cPanel we will offer to upgrade MySQL automatically to MariaDB 10.6 during elevation.
 Declining the offer to upgrade MySQL will block the elevation.
 If the MySQL installation is managed by CloudLinux, then the upgrade must be performed manually.
 This can be done by running the following command: